sushmitabokati/ElectionAnalysis/README.md

 ## ElectionAnalysis

 ### Overview of the Election Audit
   Find the key statistical summary for the election commision.
-  Analysis will focus on:
-    - The voter turnout for each county
-    - The percentage of votes from each county out of the total count
-    - The county with the highest turnout
+Analysis will focus on voter turnout for each county, percentage of votes from each county out of the total count and county with the highest turnout

 ###  Election-Audit Results
   <img width="1037" alt="ElectionStats" src="https://user-images.githubusercontent.com/93223274/141693801-eda8a253-d54d-49ac-b02f-2a9e502804ce.png">